browserstack/api/README.md

 The id is the id returned when you first created the worker.
 Once called the browser instance will be immediately terminated and will no longer be accessible.

 > This call requires authentication.
 If the request was made unauthorized a `401 Unauthorized` response is given.
 Alternatively if the authorized user is not the owner of the worker or id does not exist a `403 Forbidden` response is given.

+## Getting Worker Status
+Sometimes you will need to check on the status of a worker.
+Not to be confused with the state of the javascript environment within the worker this method simply determines whether the worker is in queue, running or terminated.

+		HEAD /worker/:id

+> This call requires authentication.
+If the request was made unauthorized a `401 Unauthorized` response is given.
+Alternatively if the authorized user is not the owner of the worker a `403 Forbidden` response is given.

+If the worker has been terminated a `404 Not Found` response is given.
+Otherwise a `200 Success` is returned with header `Worker-Status` whose value can be either `queue` or `running`.